Northamptonshire County Cricket Club

 Northamptonshire County Cricket Club is one of eighteen first-class county clubs within the domestic cricket structure of England and Wales.
-It represents the historic county of Northamptonshire.
-Its limited overs team is called the Northants Steelbacks – a reference to the Northamptonshire Regiment which was formed in 1881.
+It represents the historic county of Northamptonshire and fields both men's and women's teams.
+The men's limited-overs team is known as the Northants Steelbacks, while the women's side competes as Northamptonshire Steelbacks Women.
+The Steelbacks name is a reference to the Northamptonshire Regiment, which was formed in 1881.
 The name was supposedly a tribute to the soldiers' apparent indifference to the harsh discipline imposed by their officers.
+The club's modern Steelbacks branding is used across its white-ball, women's, pathway and disability teams.

 Founded in 1878, Northamptonshire (Northants) held minor status at first but was a prominent member of the early Minor Counties Championship during the 1890s.
-In 1905, the club joined the County Championship and was elevated to first-class status, since when the team have played in every top-level domestic cricket competition in England.
+In 1905, the club joined the County Championship and was elevated to first-class status, since when the men's team has played in every top-level domestic cricket competition in England.

+The Northamptonshire women's team first entered the national women's county structure in 2001.
+Following the restructuring of women's domestic cricket, the side became part of the new ECB county structure as Northamptonshire Steelbacks Women for the 2025 season, competing in League 2 of the Women's T20 Blast and Women's One-Day Cup, as well as the knockout Women's T20 County Cup.
+The women's side is coached by former Northamptonshire men's head coach David Ripley, with Gemma Marriott captaining the Twenty20 team and Anisha Patel the 50-over side.

-The club plays the majority of its games at the County Cricket Ground, Northampton, but has used outlier grounds at Kettering, Wellingborough, Rushden and Peterborough (historically part of Northamptonshire, but currently governed with Cambridgeshire) in the past.
-It has also used grounds outside the county for one-day games: for example, at Luton, Tring and Milton Keynes.
+The club plays the majority of its matches at the cinch County Ground, Northampton.
+The men's side has also used outgrounds at Kettering, Wellingborough, Rushden and Peterborough (historically part of Northamptonshire, but currently governed with Cambridgeshire), as well as grounds outside the county for one-day matches, including Luton, Tring and Milton Keynes.
+The women's team also plays home fixtures at the cinch County Ground and at outgrounds around Northamptonshire.

-During the 2025 cricket season, Northamptonshire played in Division Two of the County Championship.
-They also played in the North Division of the One-Day Cup and Group B of the T20 Blast.
+In 2026, a company led by Brixworth Cricket Club and supported by the Steelbacks Foundation acquired Brixworth's Northampton Road ground as part of a wider facilities strategy for cricket in the county.
+The partnership is intended to expand facilities and playing opportunities, particularly for women's and girls' cricket, disability cricket and Northamptonshire's player pathway.